 Many people might be a little worried that drinking homebrew can make them sick since it hasn’t been produced in a commercial facility.
 I personally had a few doubts when I got into homebrewing so I thought it would be a great opportunity to discuss why homebrew is generally very safe along with some possible issues that could come up if you aren’t careful.

-Given today’s modern technology, it’s pretty crazy to think that for much of history it was actually safer to drink beer, wine, or other alcoholic beverages than water.
+Given today’s modern technology, it’s pretty crazy to think that for much of history it was actually safer to drink beer, wine, or other beverages that contain alcohol than water.
 If it wasn’t though, beer brewing never would have made it out of those ancient times because those brewers wouldn’t have lasted very long!
 Let’s take a deeper look at why homebrew beer is generally considered very safe to drink while also acknowledging that you might not want to drink it in some circumstances.

 Homebrew beer will not make you sick